-Participants must be age 21 or older and are eligible after one year of service with Case Western Reserve University or upon employment with at least one year's work experience in a benefits-eligible position in a college, university or research institution.
+All participants must be age 21 or older and must have at least one year of service with Case Western Reserve University or upon employment with at least one year's work experience in a benefits-eligible position in a college, university or research institution.
 Certain exclusions apply to waive the Plan A waiting period.
 Newly appointed visiting faculty and full-time lecturers cannot waive the waiting period—contact Benefits Administration for details.

 Case Western Reserve makes a pretax contribution to a qualified investment account with one of two investment carriers, TIAA or Vanguard.
 Effective July 1 of each year, the university contributes monthly payments.

 Case Western Reserve's contribution is equal to 8 percent of salary up to one half of the Social Security taxable wage base (SSTWB) and 12 percent of salary above one half of the SSTWB, up to the Internal Revenue Service (IRS) maximum annual salary.
-For the 2018-19 fiscal year, one-half of the SSTWB was $64,200.
-As of July 1, 2019, one-half of the SSTWB is $66,450.
+For the 2020-21 fiscal year, one-half of the SSTWB is $68,850.
+For the 2021-222 fiscal year, one-half of the SSTWB is $71,400.

 Upon becoming a Participant in the Plan, you will always be 100% vested in any salary reduction contributions made to your supplemental retirement account.
 You also are always 100% vested with respect to the contributions the University makes on your behalf under the Plan.